 Kai’s Journey is a film and book series that is dedicated to children and families who have experienced the death of a loved one.
+It’s about a little boy named Kai who, together with his mom, learns how to navigate a profound loss in their family.
 The series strives to provide guidance and support as they embark on this lifelong journey of learning to better understand, process, and communicate their grief.

 This free discussion guide offers tangible insights and tools to help promote productive conversations about grief through the challenging and important themes in the series.